HamidurRahman1/Automated-Testing-With-Selenium/README.md

 # Selenium

-### Q: What is selenium?
+### Q: What is Selenium?
- - Selenium is an free, open-source User Interface automation testing tool used to validate web applications across different browsers and platforms.
+ - Selenium is a free, open-source User Interface automation testing tool used to validate web applications across different browsers and platforms.
 It is used exclusively for web-based applications.
 Selenium is composed of multiple tools.
 It works with all major platforms has support for all major browsers as well.
 Selenium has integration with popular languages like Java, C#, Python, etc.

-### Q: Components of selenium?
+### Q: Components of Selenium?
  - <h4>Selenium IDE</h4>
     - Selenium IDE is Firefox plugin which gives us the reacord/play back feature of test cases via a GUI.
 It allows to write a test case and convert this test case to any supporting language.